 3. DOSAGE FORMS AND STRENGTHS

-Extended-release oral suspension contains 2.5 mg amphetamine base per mL.
+Extended-release oral suspension contains 2.5 mg amphetamine base equivalents per mL.

 Dyanavel XR is contraindicated: